stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/job-management.md

 This helps ensuring that the scheduler is able to continue operating in an optimal fashion, without being overloaded by a single user or group.

+To see CPU/GPU, job submission, memory and time limits on Sherlock you can use the `sh_part` command.
+This command will also show you what partitions you have access to.

 ### Minimizing the number of jobs in queue

 It's generally a good practice to try reducing the number of jobs submitted to